defold/defold.github.io/examples/input/text/index.md

 layout: example
 tags: input
 title: Text input
-brief: Listens to text input trigger "type" and modifies the game object label with the bunny's speech according to input.
+brief: Listens to text input trigger "type" and modifies the game object label with the alien's speech according to input.
 A "backspace" key trigger has also been added.
 scripts: text.script
 ---